Itelina/Itelina.github.io/_posts/2015-8-9-Identifying-Diabetic-Patients.md

 I initially tried to do this via research - I read through a bunch of medical articles and created a list of diseases that are known to be correlated to diabetes.
 The issue with this approach is that I could not be certain whether I was comprehensive - if I was a doctor, or if I had infinite research time, I might be more certain of that.
 The [wiki] (https://en.wikipedia.org/wiki/Diabetes_mellitus_type_2) page on Type II Diabetes gives a good summary of some of the major complications.

 Instead, what if I let my data tell me what diseases are correlated to diabetes?
 To help visualize this - I created this graphic below to illustrate the diseases that are correlated to diabetes.
-(Click on the picture to go to the interactive visualization page)
+(Click on the [picture] ((http://itelina.github.io/firstvisualization.html)) to go to the interactive visualization page).

 [![alt text](../images/diabetesvisthumb.png "Diabetes Visualization")] (http://itelina.github.io/firstvisualization.html)